Lycée Français de New York Lycée Français de New York

 Lycée Français de New York

-Founded in 1935 by Charles de Ferry de Fontnouvelle, the Consul General of France in New York, the Lycée Français de New York began as a high school for 24 students housed in a small basement.
-In the decades since, the Lycée Français de New York has grown into a renowned institution that has educated nearly 35,000 students representing 150 nationalities.
+Founded in 1935 by Charles de Ferry de Fontnouvelle, the Consul General of France in New York, the Lycée Français de New York began as a high school housed in a small basement that taught 24 students.
+In the decades since, the Lycée Français de New York has grown into a reputable institution that has educated nearly 35,000 students representing 150 nationalities.

 GRoW Support